javanile/hamper/README.md

 ## Documentation

+#### Data manipulation

-**Data manipulation:** The long-term intentions of this own wrapper is to facilitate the usage of PearDatabase and to make unit-testing available to any vTiger developer since DBs are as important as any other logical element, and so it should be their ability to be unit-tested constantly and with ease
+The long-term intentions of this own wrapper is to facilitate the usage of PearDatabase and to make unit-testing available to any vTiger developer since DBs are as important as any other logical element, and so it should be their ability to be unit-tested constantly and with ease

  * [Execute query](#Execute-query)
  * [Fetches the next row from the result set rows by the given parametric query](#Fetches-the-next-row-from-the-result-set-rows-by-the-given-parametric-query)
  * [Returns an array containing all of the result set rows by the given parametric query](#Returns-an-array-containing-all-of-the-result-set-rows-by-the-given-parametric-query)